speciationgenomics/speciationgenomics.github.io/_pages/SLiM_tutorial.md

  sampledIndividuals.genomes.outputVCF();

 }
 ```

-The above model, expcept that the population expands from 1000 to 7500 at generation 4000:

 *neutral_expansion.slim*
+The above model, except that the population expands from 1000 to 7500 at generation 4000:

 ```shell
 // Instantaneous population expansion from 1000 to 7500 at generation 4000 with no selection initialize()